-- Give a brief overview of what type of emergency you are dealing with (i.e. person fell down the stairs, someone not breathing, a motor vehicle collision, etc.)
+- Give a brief overview of what type of emergency you are dealing with (i.e. the person who fell down the stairs, someone not breathing, a motor vehicle collision, etc.)

 - Provide the call taker with your name and your contact number.
 Should the line be dropped, the call taker will need a way to call you back.

 - Provide the call taker with the exact location of the emergency.
-Provide a closest cross street or landmark where possible.
+Provide the closest cross street or landmark where possible.